vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   slide](https://youtu.be/e66fEUGVCzE?t=1116) for more information.
-I haven't seen clear evidence of slow motility, but I can try to increase the gap from eating to sleeping and make sure it's at least 4 hours (as of now I do at least 3 hours, and often it's more -- so it may be worth seeing if the lag between eating and sleeping on one evening has historically correlated with my quality of life the next day.
+I haven't seen clear evidence of slow motility, but I can try to increase the gap from eating to sleeping and make sure it's at least 4 hours.
+As of now I do at least 3 hours, and often it's more -- so it may be worth seeing if the lag between eating and sleeping on one evening has historically correlated with my quality of life the next day.